 The extraordinary authority of the U.S. presidency has no parallel in the democratic world.
 Today that authority resides in the hands of one man, Donald J. Trump.
 But rarely, if ever, has the nature of a president clashed more profoundly with the nature of the office.
 From the moment of his inauguration, Trump has challenged our deepest expectations of the presidency.
 But what are those expectations, where did they come from, and how great is the damage?
 In their new book, “Unmaking the Presidency: Donald Trump’s War on the World’s Most Powerful Office,” Brookings Senior Fellows Susan Hennessey and Benjamin Wittes tell the story of the confrontation between a person and the institution he almost wholly embodies.

-On January 21, Hennessey and Wittes will debut their new book at Brookings and will be joined by journalist Fred Hiatt for a conversation.
-After the discussion, speakers will take audience questions.
-This event will be webcast live.
+On January 21, Hennessey and Wittes debuted their new book at Brookings and were joined by journalist Fred Hiatt for a conversation.
+After the discussion, speakers answered questions from the audience.